RickyVaughn2/node-red-mysql-r2/README.md

 - **msg.username**: The username to use when connecting to the database (optional, overrides the value set in the node configuration).
 - **msg.password**: The password to use when connecting to the database (optional, overrides the value set in the node configuration).
 - **msg.host**: The host name or IP address of the MySQL database (optional, overrides the value set in the node configuration).
+- **msg.port**: The port number of the MySQL server to connect to (optional, overrides the value set in the node configuration).

 ## Output